Freshwater fishing at Siberut Island

 Woven bamboo fish trap with interwoven rattan flagella.

 The Bahasa Indonesia (and Bahasa Malaysia) name for these traps is “bubu.”
 There is a wide variety of designs, all optimized for the behavior and size of the various fish species.
-For most of these traps, rattan vines are used for bindings.
+For most of these traps, Pelege rattan vines are used for bindings, and Maggeak bamboo for the mesh sticks.
 For slender trap designs, rattan flagella are often woven into the trap to hold back fish that have entered.
+Nowadays, the use of bubus by Mentawai living in the forests is no longer common.
+Village Mentawai still use industrially manufactured Bubus of a rectangular design, covered with nylon mesh, in the Katurei Bay area.

 Rotenone fishing.